mcaceresb/stata-gtools/docs/usage/greshape.md

 not too may variables to reshape, then `fastreshape` comes closest to achieving comparable speeds to `greshape`.
-Under most circumstances, however, `greshape` is typically 20-60% faster than `fastreshape` on sorted data, and up to 90% faster on unsorted data or if `j()` has string values.
+Under most circumstances, however, `greshape` is typically 20-60% faster than `fastreshape` on sorted data, and up to 90% faster if `j()` has string values _or_ if the data is unsorted (by default `greshape` will output the data in the correct sort order).
 In other words, `greshape`'s speed gains are very robust, while other solutions' are not.

 !!! note "Note"
     `greshape` relies on temporary files written to your disk storage to